-The ceiling mount light produces crisp daylight color, measures 8.7 inches in diameter, and is just 1.9 inches thick, ideal for rooms with low ceilings.
+The ceiling mount light produces crisp daylight color.
+Measuring 8.7 inches in diameter and 1.9 inches thick, it’s ideal for rooms with low ceilings.

 You can turn your LED ceiling light on or off remotely when you have TALOYA’s ceiling light.
 This “smart” light requires an installed home Wi-Fi network to operate and is compatible with smart home systems: the fixture syncs with Alexa and Google Home Assistant for voice control or easy operation from your smartphone or another digital device.